wp-plugins/mobile-detect-for-css/readme.txt

 Contributors: svincoll4
 Tags: php, mobile, detect, ios, android, css
 Requires at least: 2.8
-Tested up to: 3.8
+Tested up to: 4.1.1

 This plugin add the CSS class to BODY tag.
 It is using the Mobile_Detect library from http://mobiledetect.net/

 == Description ==

 The library is from http://mobiledetect.net/.
 The BODY tag needs to use the body_class() function.
-The values: mobile OR tablet.
+The values: desktop, handheld, mobile, tablet, ios, android.
 See the screen shots for more.

 == Installation ==